 Now that you’re ready to start, here’s our simple guide:

 1. Watch your dog

 The first step is knowing your dog: what they chew, and when they do it.
 That way you’ll understand their telltale signs, preferences and for how long they want to chew their bed.

 2. Get a proper chewing toy (or more)

-Now that you know what your dog is chewing, it’s time to pick toys that you’ll actually let them chew on.
-This is key: you can’t eliminate bad behavior without offering a better option.
+Now that you know what your dog is chewing, it’s time to pick toys that you’ll let them chew on.
+This is key: you can’t eliminate bad behaviour without offering a better option.
 In the beginning, pick up an assortment of toys.
-Your dog will usually have a couple of favorites among those.
+Your dog will usually have a couple of favourites among those.
 It’s important to offer attractive toys that your dog will enjoy chewing.
 Then, once you need more, try to pick new toys similar to the ones they liked the best.

 PRO TIP: Choose a toy that mimics the bed you want them to stop chewing on.
 For example, if they only chew on the plastic side of the bed, pick a firm toy.
 If they’d rather chew on the canvas part, try a stuffed toy or another type of canvas toy.

 3. When your dog chews their bed, interrupt them

 Now that you have the new toys, keep an eye on your dog but don’t offer the new toys yet.
 Once you see them chewing on their bed, call their name.
 If you see they’re focused on you, praise them and offer the new toy.

 Substituting the bed with an approved toy is called redirection.
 This is an easy technique based on consistency.
 Every time they try to chew their bed, get their attention and offer the toy instead.
 You should do this always or it won’t work.
 If you have more people in the house, instruct them to do the same.